Real Estate in Boise, Meridian, Nampa

 Housing in Boise

 When considering relocation to Boise, housing is a top priority.
 The Boise real estate market offers diverse options, from downtown charm to suburban spaciousness.
 In Ada County, Ada County’s median home prices as of December were $518,000.
 In Canyon County, encompassing Nampa and Caldwell, prices were $394,000.
 Ada County homes range from $350,000 to over $2 million.
 The Boise housing market trends show days on the market for Ada County 40 days and Nampa 56.
 Boise’s growth makes homeownership a smart choice for those moving to Idaho, especially in areas like West Boise, Southeast Boise, and West Meridian where there is a lot of growth.
+Connect with top real estate pro, Jennifer Louis for the precise cost of living expenses, and housing costs by neighborhood or specific areas.
 Click here to look at active homes on the market in these areas.

 Renting in Boise